polymorphm/lor-registrator/README.md

 Status
 ------

-Developer version (git master branch).
+Beta release version 0.2.1 .

 Using